 OLA provides an outstanding, all-round education, giving students a firm foundation for the world beyond school.
 Excellent facilities and small class sizes make this possible, meaning that our pupils, whatever their talents, receive the individual attention they need to succeed.
 Our school motto, age quod agis – ‘whatever you do, do it well’ – encapsulates the attitude we encourage our pupils to take.

-OLA Junior School welcomes children aged 3 – 11.
-The youngest members of our community join our Early Years Department.
+OLA Junior School welcomes children aged 7 – 11.
 We are a small school, which means that each child is known and valued by the other members of our community.
 The children are members of house groups and ‘buddy families’, mixed age groups of three or four children who help each other in the playground and for special events such as Christmas Dinner and the Easter Egg Hunt.
 We are renowned for our outstanding pastoral care –something that the staff are justifiably proud of.
 The result is happy children who feel safe and make excellent progress in their learning.

 OLA’s Senior School provides an inspiring, vibrant and well-ordered environment for boys and girls aged 11 to 18.
 Pupils take ten or eleven subjects at GCSE, including the core subjects of Maths, Sciences, a Modern Foreign Language, English Language and Literature and Religious Studies.
 Additional subjects come from a wide range of options, including Drama, Latin, PE, Textiles and Design & Technology.